 Test Homoscedasticity in R using the Visual Method

-First, let’s take a moment to understand the dataset we’ll work with mtcars.
-The mtcars dataset is in-built in R, containing information on 32 cars from a 1974 Motor Trend magazine issue.
-It includes 11 variables, such as miles per gallon (mpg), cylinders (cyl), horsepower (hp), and others.
-This dataset is widely used for teaching and learning purposes, making it a perfect choice for our tutorial.
+The mtcars dataset is built into R, containing information on 32 cars from a 1974 Motor Trend magazine issue.
+It includes 11 variables such as miles per gallon (mpg), cylinders (cyl), and horsepower (hp).

-Let’s start by creating a simple linear regression model using the mtcars dataset.
-We’ll use the ‘mpg‘ (miles per gallon) variable as the response and the ‘hp’ (horsepower) variable as the predictor.
-In R, you can create a linear model using the lm()
+Create a simple linear regression model using mpg (miles per gallon) as the response variable and hp (horsepower) as the predictor.
+Use the lm() function:

 # Use the mtcars dataset